edbirmingham/network/README.md

 * Send lots of pull requests!!

 ## Really Difficult Setup
+This setup is for those who want complete control of their development environment, love wrestling with install scripts and who refer to dependency resolution as "Dependency Heaven".
 * Look at the Vagrantfile and install all that stuff.
 Good luck.  :)

 ## Built with MEAN.JS